-As of December 31, 2018 and 2017, the Plan's interest in the net assets of the MTIA was approximately 89% and 91%, respectively.
-Investment income and administrative expenses are allocated to the individual plans based upon the Plan's interest in the MTIA.
+As of December 31, 2019 and 2018, the Plan's interest in the net assets of the MTIA was approximately 89%.
+Investment income and administrative expenses are allocated to the individual plans based upon each plan's interest in the MTIA.